 Prior year ESS findings

-Australian employers rate USC graduates highly, between 2016 and 2018 USC graduates were rated:
+Australian employers rate USC graduates highly, between 2017 and 2019:

 Access previous year’s ESS reports here.